 In the Duke’s honor, the men of Rex adopted the Romanov family colors of purple, green and gold (representing justice, fidelity and power).
 They commissioned a band to play the Duke’s favorite love song, “If Ever I Cease to Love,” from the play Bluebeard.
 The lovely Lydia Thompson had a starring role.

 After Alexis left, the colors stuck (to this very day), the parade continued and a masked ball was added the next year in l873.
 The song became the anthem of the Mardi Gras and the theme of Rex.
 Each year he mounts his throne with a motto: Pro Bono Publico…“for the common good.”

 Rex first arrived via riverboat at the foot of Canal Street.
 It’s a custom on Lundi Gras and continues to this date.

 King cakes came to New Orleans with the French, who substituted a tiny baby Jesus doll in place of the medieval bean.
-The cakes began as round, custard filled pastries decorated with crowns.
+The cakes began as round, custard filled pastries decorated with crowns and have since evolved into a braided cinammon bread resembling brioche and topped with icing (sometimes even including unique flavors as filling).
 King Cakes remain extremely popular throughout the City during the carnival season.

 At the Twelfth Night Revelers Ball each year, either a bean or a plastic baby is baked with a large King Cake.
 The Court gathers around the cake and each young debutante is given a slice.
 The maid whose slice contains the bean is crowned Queen.